rudeboybert/MATH116/syllabus.md

 question by choosing a data set, performing an analysis using the concepts and tools we have covered in this course, and writing a report.

-* TBD <!-- Due Sun 12/18 at noon.-->
+* Due Tue 5/23 at noon.
 * Groups of no more than three will be assigned by me.
-* A system will be put in place to hold your group peers accountable for their work.
+* A system will be in place to hold your group peers accountable for their work.
-* Complete project details and groups will be addressed on Wed 10/26.